soveng/website/src/content/concept/-index.md

       The program runs on a relentless [weekly loop](/loop) designed for exploration: Monday orientation sets the theme, *Tuesday Talks* provoke discussion, *Wednesday Workshops* transfer hands-on skills, *Thursday* offers time for reflection and experimentation, and by Friday's Demo Day every participant has completed an entire **show → talk → build** loop—ready to reset and do it again the following week.

       The program is **private and off the record**—a safe space where 21 value-aligned builders can think freely, experiment boldly, and ship rapidly without the constraints of public scrutiny.
-Bring 21 aligned people together in a place that is highly Bitcoin-friendly, beautiful, and conducive to spontaneous creation, and remarkable things follow.
+Bring 21 aligned people together in a place that is highly Bitcoin-friendly and beautiful, where a shift in perspective helps new ideas flourish—and remarkable things follow.
   image: 'www-life-path.png'

 # Concept sections